 We also cut one regular black pipe cleaner into six small pieces, which would become the legs, and a second black “bump” pipe cleaner into two pieces, which would become the antenna.

-(We used bump pipe cleaners because we had them already and they look cool!
+(We used bumpy pipe cleaners because we had them already and they look cool!
 But you could use regular pipe cleaners for the antenna too if you want).

 Once the paper plates were dry, we glued the head to the body.
 I poked two holes though, so we could add the antenna, twisting into little knots at each end to stop them slipping back out (and to make cute knobbly antenna ends!)

 We stapled the six legs to the sides of the body as well.
-(Bee loves stapling, so she really enjoyed that part!)
+(Bumble Bee loves using the stapler, so she really enjoyed that part!)